opengovern/hub/ui/src/pages/setup/linode.md

 - After configuration, ensure the token is saved securely as it will only be displayed once.

-### 2. Configure Opencomply with the Token
+### 2. Configure opencomply with the Token

-#### Access Opencomply
+#### Access opencomply

-- Log in to the Opencomply portal using your admin credentials.
+- Log in to the opencomply portal using your admin credentials.

 #### Add Integration